Hartford, Connecticut: Geography

 According to the United States Census Bureau, the city has a total area of 18.0 sqmi, of which 17.3 sqmi is land and 0.7 sqmi (3.67%) is water.

 The city of Hartford is bordered by the towns of West Hartford, Newington, Wethersfield, East Hartford, Bloomfield, South Windsor, Glastonbury, and Windsor.
 The Connecticut River forms the boundary between Hartford and East Hartford, and is located on the east side of the city.

 The Park River originally divided Hartford into northern and southern sections and was a major part of Bushnell Park, but the river was nearly completely enclosed and buried by flood control projects in the 1940s.
-The former course of the river can still be seen in some of the roadways that were built in the river's place, such as Jewell Street and the Conlin-Whitehead Highway.
+The former course of the river can still be seen in some of the roadways that were built in the river's place, such as Jewell Street and the Conland-Whitehead Highway.